pavank-v/fitness-tracker/README.md

      ```
    - Start the React development server (if applicable):
      ```bash
-     npm start
+     npm run dev
      ```

 4. **Access the Application**:
-   Open your browser and navigate to `http://localhost:8000`.
+   Open your browser and navigate to `http://localhost:3000`.

 ---